ukparliament/weeknotes.data-search/10/index.md

 ### Community

 Wednesday saw a visit from [Benjy Stanton](https://twitter.com/benjystanton) of the [ONS](https://www.ons.gov.uk/).
-There was talk of potential collaboration on shared tools and lots of thoughts on a clubbing together of public sector organisations who publish stuff.
+There was talk of potential collaboration on shared tools and lots of thoughts on a clubbing together of public sector organisations who publish things.

 ### Dator day

 Wednesday was [dator day](https://twitter.com/fantasticlife/status/913833097355030528).
-For the first half of data day it took too long to agree website work and had a few unnecessarily disagreements.
+For the first half it took too long to agree website work and there were a few unnecessarily disagreements.
 That said the outcome was constructive and we agreed some stuff:

 * To have a first iteration of government roles live on the website by the end of the next Members sprint.